Last revision: June 27th, 2021

 Secretaries are players that have been appointed by a Judge to assist with filing and processing cases.
 Judges are required to pick their own Secretaries.
 While they may ask for advice, they are not bound by group vote or other influences to make their final decision.

-All Court entities are still players and are required to follow Vox Populi rules.
+No Court Official is allowed to hold more than one Court position simultaneously and all Court entities are still regarded as players and are required to follow Vox Populi rules

 Non-Disciplinary Staff are members of the Staff team with specific server roles not pertaining to enforcement.
-Project Managers, Game Mechanics, PR Specialists, and other ranks fall within non-disciplinary.
+Project Managers, Game Mechanics, Community Managers, and other ranks fall within non-disciplinary.
 Non-disciplinary Staff interact with Court at a player level only and are not permitted to assist with any tasks that would fall within Disciplinary Staff’s duties.

 Court Officials Compared to Staff